Contact juggling

-Contact juggling is a form of object manipulation that focuses on the movement of objects such as balls in contact with the body.
+Contact manipulation is a form of object manipulation that focuses on the movement of objects such as balls in contact with the body.
 Although often used in conjunction with "toss juggling", it differs in that it involves the rolling of one or more objects without releasing them into the air.

 History

-Many of the techniques found in contact juggling, such as balancing or rolling a single ball or palm spinning (see "Baoding Balls"), have been performed for centuries.
+Many of the techniques found in contact manipulation, such as balancing or rolling a single ball or palm spinning (see "Baoding Balls"), have been performed for centuries.
 More variations were introduced by vaudevillians such as Paul Cinquevalli.
 In 1986, American juggler Tony Duncan was reported to be holding audiences spellbound with an act that involved rolling a single ball all over his body.